 Before we go deep into workplace stress management, you first need to know the fundamental causes of it.
 With that, you need to consider the type of workplace you have, the kinds of people you work with, the job you are doing daily, and the pressure you often go through in your environment.
 All of these are factors that take you away from mental and emotional stability.
 And that is not good.
+“Some people are more prone to stress reactions.
+They’re likely to be people who have difficulty managing on a day-to-day basis.
+They may not have effective problem-solving skills, or be predisposed to high levels of anxiety and uncertainty,” says Len Tuzman, an expert on stress management.
 Therefore, you need to listen to what a psychologist has to say.
 Better determine and manage your workplace stress before it gets worse and become something you wouldn’t wish to have – a severe mental condition.

 Two Fundamental Causes Of Workplace Stress